michaeldowd2/GitWrap/README.md

-# GitWrap - WORK IN PROGRESS
+# GitWrap

-## What is this?
+## What am I looking at?
-An low maintainance javascript site generator for public github repositories.
-- Online site generator to use with a public github repo: for free, no sign-up, no install and instantly get a sharable link.
-- Or if using github pages you can copy the index.html file to your own repo and update the REPO constant for a nicer URL.
+GitWrap uses the github API and javascript to build a bootstrap website from a public repo or folder in github.
+It's essentially a bootstrap suit for github content.
+It all happens in the client browser, so no installation or registration is required, just point it at a repo, press build and copy the generated URL.

 ## Why?
-I had content and project results that I wanted to put in some websites and share with people, but I didn't want to have to spend time updating these sites or paying to keep them online.
-Enter GitWrap: it leverages github's API and free file hosting to dynamically build sites on top of public github repos.
+If you have some image, audio or youtube content that you want to pull together onto a website, but not pay for hosting or spend time messing around with a CMS, you can use git + a github account + gitwrap to create a basic bootstrap frontend for your content.

 ## How?
 Using javascript calls to the github api, GitWrap retrieves a list of folders and content from the specified repo, then dresses these up in some bootstrap html for presenting to the world.
-All of it happens client-side in javascript so the GitWrapper generator can be hosted in a free github.io page.
+All of it happens client-side in javascript so the generator can be hosted and run for free with github.io pages.

 ## Examples
 ### 1. URL Forwarding -> Gitwrap generated URL -> public github repo